 How to get help right now

 If you’re having suicidal thoughts, there are people ready to listen.
-Whether you feel more comfortable talking to someone you know or would rather ask a crisis counselor for advice, the choice is yours.
 Getting help is as easy as opening up your computer or picking up the phone.

 Crisis support resources